ggplot2 minimum point size

 coord_fixed(xlim = c(-3, 3), ylim = c(-3, 3))

-Another way to see the problem, is to compare the points with a stroke (top line) and without a stroke (bottom line) directly.
+Another way to see the problem, is to compare the points with a stroke (top and middle row) and without a stroke (bottom line) directly.
+The trick is that I use a shape (“circle filled”) that colors the border stroke in a separate color.

 ggplot(data.frame(x = seq(0, 2, length.out = 30))) +